Integrable systems, toric degenerations and Okounkov bodies: Construction of an integrable system from a toric degeneration

-\begin{Th} {Let $X$ be a smooth projective $n$-dimensional variety equipped with a K\"ahler form $\omega$, and let $\pi: \X \to \c$ be a toric degeneration of $X$.
-Assume that the projection $\pi$ is proper wtih respect to the classical topologies on $\X$ and $\c$.
-We further assume that the above assumptions (a)-(d) hold for the toric degeneration $\X$ equipped with the K\"ahler form $\tilde{\omega}$ as above.} {In this setting,} there exists a completely integrable system $\mu = (F_1, \ldots, F_n)$ on $X$ {(with respect to the symplectic structure induced by $\omega$)}, in the sense of Definition \ref{def-int-system}, such that {its moment map image $\Delta = \mu(X)$} coincides with the moment map image (i.e. the moment polytope) of the toric variety $X_0$ {(with respect to the symplectic structure induced by $\omega_0$)}. \end{Th}
+\begin{Th} Let $X$ be a smooth $n$-dimensional projective variety and let $\omega$ be a K\"ahler structure on $X$.
+Suppose that there exists a toric degeneration $\pi: \X \to \c$ of $X$ satisfying the above conditions (a)-(d).
+Then: \begin{itemize} \item[(1)] There exists a surjective continuous map $\phi: X \to X_0$ which is a symplectomorphism restricted to a dense open subset $U \subset X$. \item[(2)] There exists a completely integrable system $\mu = (F_1, \ldots, F_n)$ on $(X, \omega)$, in the sense of Definition \ref{def-int-system}, such that its moment image $\Delta$ coincides with the moment image of $(X_0, \omega_0)$ (which is a polytope). \item[(3)] Let $U \subset X$ be the open dense subset of $X$ from (1).
+Then the integrable system generates a torus action on $U$ and the inverse image {$\mu^{-1}(\Delta^\circ)$ of the interior of $\Delta$ under the moment map $\mu: X \to \r^n$ of the integrable system} lies in the open subset $U$. \end{itemize} \end{Th}

+\begin{Rem} For part (1) in Theorem \ref{th-A}, we do not need to assume that $X_0$ is a toric variety and that the K\"ahler form $\omega_0$ on it is torus invariant. \end{Rem}

 \begin{Rem} The conditions (a)-(d) above are natural in the sense that they are satisfied in many of the known examples in the literature of constructions of toric degenerations.
-The main purpose of Part 2 of this manuscript is to show that, in the general construction of toric degenerations in the context of the theory of Newton-Okounkov bodies, all the above conditions (a)-(d) are satisfied.
-These degenerations come from degenerating polynomials to their leading terms.
+Indeed, the main purpose of Part 2 of this manuscript is to show that, in the general construction of toric degenerations in the context of the theory of Newton-Okounkov bodies, all the above conditions (a)-(d) are satisfied.
+These degenerations come from degenerating polynomials to their leading terms, often called a Gr\"obner or SAGBI degeneration.
 We also discuss concrete examples in Section~\ref{sec-examples}. \end{Rem}